kyle-banner/node-express-reference-architecture/README.md

 ## TypeORM and CRUD-ing the database
 This repository uses TypeORM.
 The ormconfig file contains secrets, it has been marked ignored in .gitignore.
 You'll need to get this ormconfig.json file from a team member.
 Any time an entity is updated a new migration must be created/updated.
 More on migrations here: https://typeorm.io/#/migrations.

-Instead of using typeorm cli directly (e.g. typeorm migration:run) use ts-node ./node_modules/typeorm/cli.js migration:run instead. e.g. to generate a migration use ts-node ./node_modules/typeorm/cli.js migration:generate -n NameOfMigration.
+Instead of using typeorm cli directly (e.g. typeorm migration:run) use `ts-node ./node_modules/typeorm/cli.js migration:run instead`.
+For example to generate a migration use `ts-node ./node_modules/typeorm/cli.js migration:generate -n NameOfMigration`.

 ## Deployment
 Steps (not currently necessary)